stuffmatic/tilecam/README.md

 ![Select the zip file](readme_images/help_select_zip.png)

-Locate the Tilecam add-on list and enable it by pressing the checkbox.
+Locate Tilecam in the add-on list and enable it by pressing the checkbox.

 ![Enable add-on](readme_images/help_enable_addon.png)